Police kill barricaded gunman who shot Pennsylvania trooper

-The dead gunman was identified as Delos Lowe, 68.
-A friend, Allen Potter, said Lowe suffered from mental illness for decades and had stopped taking his medication.
+A friend, Allen Potter, told The Associated Press that Lowe had schizophrenia and had stopped taking his medication.

-Troopers had been conducting a welfare check at the home in Nelson Township, in Tioga County, when they were met with gunfire, officials said.
+Potter, who has known Lowe for more than 45 years, said his friend lived alone and had become withdrawn and paranoid, shooing Potter away when he tried visiting.

 A second trooper suffered a leg injury.
 He was treated and released, authorities said.

-The state police’s Special Emergency Response Team swarmed the scene as Lowe barricaded himself inside, authorities said.

-Three troopers had gone to the home after a person who had regular contact with Lowe called to say he had been out of touch for several weeks, authorities said.

-Troopers said they announced themselves, failed to get a response and then entered through an unlocked door.
-They called out again, they said, and that’s when a single shot was fired.
+State police said three troopers went to the home on Tuesday to conduct a welfare check.
+Police said the troopers announced themselves, failed to get a response and then entered the home.
+They called out again, they said, and that’s when Lowe opened fire.
 The troopers retreated and requested backup, police said.

 The shooting took place on a sparsely populated road just over the New York state line.

-Potter, who has known Lowe for more than 45 years, said his friend was schizophrenic.
-He lived alone and had become withdrawn and paranoid, shooing Potter away when he tried visiting.

-Still, Potter had fond memories of Lowe, who he said advised him to join the military to escape an abusive home.
-When Potter served in the Gulf War, Lowe — himself a veteran — bought a satellite dish so he could follow the news from the Middle East.
+Potter said Lowe advised him to join the military as a young man to escape an abusive home.
+Years later, when Potter served in the Gulf War, Lowe bought a satellite dish so he could follow the news from the Middle East.
 “He was so worried,” Potter recalled.

 Lowe also offered Potter a place to stay when he came home from the war.